 The Tax Supervising and Conservation Commission is an independent, impartial panel of citizen volunteers established to monitor the financial affairs of local governments in the county.
 The Oregon Legislature created the Commission in 1919 (Chapter 375), with the first Commission being organized in 1921.
 Prior to that time, the Legislature controlled local governments’ budgets.

-The Commission has jurisdiction over all local governments in the County that are required to follow local budget law and which have more real market value within Multnomah County than in any other county.
-Those with a population under 200,000 may opt out from the commission’s jurisdiction.
-Thirty of the 42 taxing districts in Multnomah County are TSCC members.
+The Commission has jurisdiction over all local governments in the county that are required to follow local budget law and which have more real market value within Multnomah County than in any other county.
+Those with a population under 200,000 may opt out from the Commission’s jurisdiction.
+Thirty-three of the 43 taxing districts in Multnomah County are TSCC members.
 They include Oregon’s largest county, city, school district, community college, education service district, port, mass transit district, regional government, and urban renewal agency.
-In total, these 30 entities employ 27,100 full time equivalent positions (FTE) and have 2018-19 budgets totaling $14.6 billion.

 Five commissioners, appointed by the Governor to four-year terms, direct the commission’s affairs and serve without compensation.
-Administrative employees, currently 2.4 positions (FTE), are appointed by the commission.
+TSCC administrative employees are appointed by the commission.
 The Attorney General serves as legal counsel.
-Operating expenses are limited by statute and the total amount is indexed 3% per year ($354,700 for 2018-19).
+Operating expenses are limited by statute and the total amount is indexed 4% per year.
 Oregon law requires Multnomah County to pay the operating costs of the commission and to provide it with office space.
 The county covers these costs out of its General Fund and is reimbursed for one-half of the net operating expenses by the municipal corporations under the commission’s jurisdiction.